billc0sta/Aerospec/docs/docs.md

 #### Array.merge
 `Array.merge(arrays...)` concatenates variable argument `arrays...` into a new array.
 `Array.merge(arr1, arr2, arr3)` takes the same effect as `arr1 + arr2 + arr3`.
-a runtime error is raised if one of `arrays...` is not of type array.
+a runtime error is raised if:
+- one of `arrays...` is not of type array.
 example:
 ```
 arr1 := [1, 2, "apple", Bool.true]